jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 ### Bonus tips

 - If you have a Retina MBP it generally heats more that the normal ones so don’t panic if it heats a little bit.
-I generally advise to buy a cooler.
+I generally advise you to buy a cooler.

 - Try to clean it at least one time per month.